lencap/vm/README.md

 # VM
 A small command line [VirtualBox](https://www.virtualbox.org/) front-end utility to manage Linux VMs on __macOS__.

 It's similar to VirtualBox's own [`VBoxManage`](https://www.virtualbox.org/manual/ch08.html), but limited to only those functions I find myself needing 99% of the time when I'm working with Linux VMs.
-In addition, it allows the automated provisioning of one or multiple VMs, like a poor-man and much more destitute Vagrant 😀
+In addition, it allows the automated provisioning of one or multiple VMs, like a poor-man's Vagrant (a much more destitute one 😀).

 Things to keep in mind: